ARWNI2S/TheCorporateWars/whitepaper/game-basics/polities/alliegances/third-imperium/vilani-families.md

 ### Karaamshidukagim (The Corporate Wars)

 The Vilani houses of the Ziru Sirka are reviving this ancient form of corporate conflict, invoking the war laws of the Third Imperium.
-Not as treason against the Imperium, but as its civilizing regulation.
+Not as treason against the Imperium, but as a civilizing regulation.